 From a legal standpoint, the web is one of the more amazing developments we’ve seen in the history of civilization.
 One reason for this is the willingness of people to create and share products and information at no cost.
 Consider this website as an example.
 It is built on the WordPress open source software and provided for free.

-One of the major legal problems that arises with this share and share a like approach is the legal rights associated with the use of open-source software in website designs.
+One of the major legal problems that arise with this share and share alike approach is the legal rights associated with the use of open-source software in website designs.
 Generally, the open-source software is provided via licensing agreements.
 Anyone purchasing a website incorporating such software needs to know what the language of the underlying licenses do and do not allow in regard to the transfer of the code.
 If this information is not ascertained, the purchase may invalidate the license or trigger a licensing fee provision.

 Let’s consider an example.
 I once ran into a situation where a website built in Asia was being sold to a business in the United States.
 The licensing for the open source software used on the site was royalty-free so long as the business using the software was located in certain major countries in Asia.
 As you can imagine, the discovery of the fact the use of the open source software would incur a rather large ongoing fee completely changed the dynamic of the purchase transaction and the sale eventually fell apart.
 If the licensing quirk had not been discovered, the buying party could have been in for a nasty, expensive surprise.

-When purchasing a website, it is critical that the seller produce a detailed list of the open-source software used in the design as well as the license associated with each piece of open source code.
+When purchasing a website, it is critical the seller produces a detailed list of the open-source software used in the design as well as the license associated with each piece of open source code.
 These licenses must then be closely reviewed to make sure there are no legal issues triggered if the website is transferred.

 Here’s the interesting thing about websites.
 Once a website is built, it is very easy to replicate.
 The last thing you want to see after buying a website is the same design up on another site.
 To prevent this, the topic of exclusivity needs to be addressed in the purchase agreement.